ben-ng/algebraic-linked-list-playground/README.md

-# algebraic-linked-list-playground
+# Linked List Algebraic Data Type Playground

-A linked list implemented as an Algebraic Data Type in Swift
+A playground with a linked list implemented as an Algebraic Data Type in Swift.